samuelbelko/blog/posts/BayesianOptimization.md

 The role of a decision support model is to aggregate evaluations into some kind of model that is used by a policy to decide where to sample next.
 An optimization helper is logging best observed optimizer, history, overall time and normalizes the problem, i.e., transforms it into a maximization problem on a unit cube.

-By calling `next_batch!`, we get an array of points where we evaluate the function next by calling `evaluate_objective!`.
+By calling `next_batch!`, we get an array of points at which we evaluate the objective function next by calling `evaluate_objective!`.
 A decision support model is subsequently updated with the new evaluations by calling `update!`.
 The loop runs as long as `run_optimization(dsm, oh)` returns true, e.g., as long as there is sufficient evaluation budget left.

 A decision support model and a policy can maintain some state, but only related to their roles.
 If they need to access some optimization statistics, e.g., history, they do so by using an optimization helper.

 `AbstractBayesianOptimization.jl` comes with an `OptimizationHelper`, a subtype of `AbstractOptimizationHelper` that provides basic utilities for defining unconstrained problems and logging progress.

-This package formalizes what a prototypical BO-like algorithm is, normalizes input and provides a unified way for returning outputs.
+The `AbstractBayesianOptimization.jl` package formalizes what a prototypical BO-like algorithm is, normalizes input and provides a unified way for getting outputs.

 Current status:
 - documented in code